abazlinton/es6-hw/frontend/es6_react_vue.md

 - Be able to understand Class syntax
 - Be able to use `import` and `export` syntax
 - Be able to use object destructuring
-- Be able to compare a React app to the same app implemented in Vue
+- Be able to compare a React app to the same app implemented in Vue to aid our understanding
 - Understand what a transpiler, such as Babel, is useful for

 ## Brief